Elmo Leather’s tanning factory continues to deliver high quality for the cruise industry

-Author: Elly Yates-Roberts/Friday, January 11, 2019/Categories: News, Ferry news, Ports and destinations
+Author: Elly Yates-Roberts/11 January 2019/Categories: News, Ferry news, Ports and destinations

 Construction work has started on a new riverboat terminal, Royal Wharf Pier, which has been designed by London-based architectural firm Nex— as part of Ballymore and Oxley’s Royal Wharf regeneration project in London’s Royal Docks.

 Commissioned following an invited competition in 2016, Nex— has designed a contemporary pier that replace the currently derelict jetty and addresses the practical requirements of ferry operator MBNA Thames Clippers.
 This will allow the operator to provide a service to the more than 10,000 residents who will live in the 3,385 riverside properties being built by Ballymore and Oxley in the Royal Docks regeneration area.

 “In working with Ballymore and continuing our interest in connecting people to place, we saw an opportunity to combine new transport infrastructure with a distinctive new public space for London floating over the Thames,” said Alan Dempsey, director at Nex—.
 “The pier provides both residents of Royal Wharf and visitors with new access to the city, while also offering places to gather, sit and enjoy the remarkable views of the Millennium Park, Thames Barrier and Canary Wharf.”

 The fixed element of the pier will be an open space, reminiscent of British seaside piers and leads users to the 162 metre-squared viewing platform on the river.
 This will separate the public space from the floating gangway and pontoon of the MBNA Thames Clippers terminal.
 The pontoon will feature a sheltered waiting area with integrated furniture and displays.